BobStein/qiki-python/README.md

 ---

 http://qiki.info/
-Generation 2 is sorta running there now.
+Generation 2 is running there now.
 Generation 3 is what's in this repo.

 It's terrible to start over.